brickpool/logo/doc/PG-Protocol.md

 ## Write Byte Command `01`

 ### Description
-The command writes a byte value to the specified memory address of the LOGO device.
-For example, the contents of a byte in the memory of the LOGO device can be manipulated with this command.
+The command writes a byte value to the specified memory address of the _LOGO!_ device.
+For example, the contents of a byte in the memory of the _LOGO!_ device can be manipulated with this command.

 ### Query
 The query message specifies the Byte reference to be writing.
 The data are addressed starting at zero.